janikvonrotz/olmoto/README.md

 # Done

+* User - delete
+* Delete old cover when adding a new
 * Add file loader component (Img src)
 * Ablums for every event, add picture type cover -> move it to different subfolder on dropbox
 * Event list - fallback for events without category or make category required